LazaUK/AlexaGadgetKit-LegoEV3/README.md

 # Alexa Gadget Kit: Integration of Lego EV3 Brick with Amazon Echo
 This tutorial can act as a continuation of an excellent [LEGO MINDSTORMS Voice Challenge](https://www.hackster.io/alexagadgets/lego-mindstorms-voice-challenge-setup-17300f) at Hackster.io.
 So, ideally you should complete all 4 missions from that challenge first and then jump to Step 1 of this tutorial to carry on.

 If not, don't worry.
-Start with Step 0 below to setup the environment and then follow all other steps in sequence.
+Start with Step 0 below to setup the environment and then follow all other steps below in sequence.
 ## Pre-requisites:
 For this tutorial, you would need the following components:
 - Lego Mindstorms EV3 Robotics Kit.
 See the [Amazon link](https://www.amazon.co.uk/LEGO-31313-MINDSTORMS-Servo-Motor-Programmable/dp/B00BMKLVJ6);